x

 Ability Haste Barely Helps Barrages

 Maximizing the power of the ultimate is the primary objective, and unfortunately, ability haste fails at improving it much.
-Because the 10-second lockout at the end of the ult does not change with AH, all AH does is marginally increase how fast the ult shots go out.
+The 10-second lockout at the end of the ult does not change with AH, all AH does is marginally increase how fast the ult shots go out.

 Summary